rlucente-se-jboss/bootc-demo/README.md

     envsubst '$EDGE_USER $EDGE_HASH $SSH_PUB_KEY' \
         < config.json.orig > config.json

+The conversion container runs as root, so you'll need to login, as root, to `registry.redhat.io` using your [Red Hat customer portal](https://access.redhat.com) credentials.

+    sudo podman login registry.redhat.io

 The following command has a lot of parameters.
 It passes the custom JSON configuration to the bootc-image-builder tooling to create a QCOW2 filesystem image from the bootable container image we built earlier.